sfrice1031/Linux-Stuff/Arch-Stuff/README.md

 ## Qutebrowser
 My Qutebrowser config files. a very bare bones config containing a few search engine short cuts for the arch wiki, google, youtube, and github.
 It still uses duckduckgo for the default engine though.

+##vimrc
+My .vimrc file.
+Installed vundle and added helpfull plugins and the Zenburn color scheme for my own personal workflow.